opengauss-mirror/docs/content/en/docs/Developerguide/type-conversion-functions.md

 -   hextoraw\(string\)

-    Description: Converts a string in hexadecimal format into binary format.
+    Description: Converts a string in hexadecimal format into raw format.

     Return type: raw